Singapore sees the rise of million-dollar public housing

 For decades, Singaporeans have used their HDB flats for extra cash by renting them out or reselling at a profit.

-"Million-dollar HDB flats are here to stay, as there will always be people who like to live in central locations or larger spaces but unable to afford private condos," said Clarence Long, who brokered a 113-sqm public flat sale for S$1.4 million in May.
+"Million-dollar HDB flats are here to stay, as there will always be people who like to live in central locations or larger spaces," said Clarence Long, who brokered a 113-sqm public flat sale for S$1.4 million in May.

 "If you're looking at private condo of similar size in the same location, the price could easily be S$2.5 million," Long said.